Techgethr/audioanalyzer/README.md

 - Node.js >= 16
 - OpenAI account and API Key with access to Whisper and GPT
 - Or Mistral account and API Key to use Voxtral to analyze the audio instead of OpenAI.
+- Or any OpenAI compatible API to use as transcriber and analyzer.

 ## AWS Lambda Usage with S3